By Ray Schultz

 Donnelley had been around in some firm since 1917.
 It 1946, it published a demographic map of Philadelphia, in which the “colored” area was shown in brown.

-Donnelley, aware that the sale CMT was going to give its arch-rival Metromail a database dimension it now lacked, started pondering a counter-offer for an asset it didn’t want.
+Donnelley, aware that the sale CMT was going to give its arch-rival Metromail a database with a dimension it now lacked, started pondering a counter-offer for an asset it didn’t want.
 But it now had a more serious problem, and Plaskon finally got it out.

 Donnelley had found, through an employee who had worked for Don Binns, that part of its own Share Force database had ended up in CMT’s database, and it now claimed an ownership stake in the asset being sold.
 The deal was coming apart at the seams.